Remember: Reusable Bags are best!

 You can also find information and drop-off locations by visiting plasticfilmrecycling.org.

-If you are a business with large quantities of clean plastic film, please contact Director of Recycling Emily Albright at firstname.lastname@example.org for recycling options.
+If you are a business with large quantities of clean plastic film, please contact Recycling Coordinator Samantha Brown at email@example.com for recycling options.

-If you are unable to recycle your plastic grocery store bags through a take-back program or have Ziploc or bread bags, please reuse them and then dispose of them with your garbage.
+If you are unable to recycle your plastic bags and other film plastics through a take-back program, please reuse them and then dispose of them with your garbage.